Qiang (historical people): Culture

 The Qiang were first described as nomadic shepherds living in the region of contemporary Gansu and Qinghai provinces.
 Unlike other nomads, the Qiang did not shave their heads and wore their hair loose over their face.
 At some point prior to the modern era they settled and adopted an agricultural way of life.
 Due to constant conflict between Qiang tribes and other peoples, the Qiang built numerous stone guard towers with small windows and doors, giving them the moniker of the "Stone Tower Culture".
 These constructs, described as Himalayan Towers, can be found today in eastern Tibet and Sichuan Province.

+The 5th century Liu Song dynasty historian, Fan Ye (398–445) wrote a history of the Western Qiang describing traits such as "disheveled hair", folding their coat from the left side, and marriage customs where a widow would either marry her son or the deceased husband's brother.
+According to Fan, the Qiang lived in tribes and had no unified ruler.

+According to the 11th century Northern Song dynasty polymath Shen Kuo, the Qiang people of Qingtang (also known as the Tibetan kingdom of Tsongkha) were noted for producing high quality steel armour.

+The Qiang people of Qingtang are skilled at forging armour.
+The colour of the iron is blue-black, so clear and bright that it can mirror a hair.
+They use musk-deer leather for the thongs to string it together - it is soft, thin, and tough.